cliftonh02/ruby-oop-inheritance/readme.md

 ## Framing

-[Yesterday afternoon](https://github.com/ga-wdi-lessons/ruby-oop) you started to learn about object-oriented programming in Ruby and how we can use classes to organize our code into objects.
+[This morning (link to danny's repo)]() you started to learn about object-oriented programming in Ruby and how we can use classes to organize our code into objects.

-This morning we will focus on two things...
+This afternoon we will focus on two things...
   1. Reviewing what you learned this morning by building a class together.
   2. Introduce the concept of **inheritance** and how classes can pass attributes and methods to each other.

-## We Do: Let's Build A Class (2:30 - 3:10, 40 minutes)
+## We Do: Let's Build A Class (40 minutes / 0:40)

 Let's collaboratively create a `Person` class!